-- Alternative assessments, such as, collaborative investigations, projects, presentations, homework, group work, etc. will account for 15 to 20% of the final grade. - In-class quizzes and tests will account for 55-60% of the final grade. - Departmental comprehensive final exam accounts for 25% of the final grade.
-Note: The final will only be given at the time noted below (under important dates) in the regular class meeting room.
-If you do not take the final exam you will automatically be assigned the grade of F for the course.
+- Alternative assessments, such as collaborative investigations, projects, presentations, homework, group work, attendance etc. will account for 25% of the final grade. - In-class guizzes and tests will account for 55% of the final grade. - Comprehensive final exam accounts for 20% of the final grade.
+The final will only be given at the time noted below (under Important Dates) in the regular class meeting room.
+If you do not take the final exam, you will automatically be assigned the grade of F for the course.